-Kelly Thomas receives a hard-to-believe offer from Booking.com.
-During her upcoming hotel stay in Dubai, she can enjoy unlimited free attractions for herself and anyone else traveling with her.
+Kelly Thomas receives an email announcing a hard-to-believe Booking.com promotion.
+It says that during her upcoming hotel stay in Dubai, she can enjoy unlimited free attractions for herself and anyone else traveling with her.
 But is this deal too good to be true?
 “A Booking.com promotion that was too good to be true!”

 Steve Schuster signs up for Verizon service after it offers a bonus of $200 in prepaid Visa gift cards.
 But the plastic is never delivered, and now Verizon is refusing to pay.
 What now?

 Question: I recently accepted a job offer in the Washington area and established new phone, cable and Internet service with Verizon.
 Suffice it to say I’ve had a laundry list of problems.
 All have been resolved but one.

 I was offered $200 in prepaid Visa gift cards for signing up for my Verizon service.
 Now, a Verizon representative says because of the discounted plan I have, I’m not eligible for the gift cards.

 “Verizon won’t honor its “Triple Play” gift card offer”